katelovescode/rbemail/README.md

     erb :index
   end
   ```
-  Then create your form in `views/index.erb`
+  Then create your form in `views/index.erb` - currently, there is no command to change the view after post; in our Drupal example under "public", the Drupal module handles this.
+If you want to redirect the view after post, you'll need another erb command at the end of the script

 1. Navigate to the project directory and run mailcatcher: `mailcatcher`
 1. Fire up the app inside the project directory using shotgun: `shotgun config.ru`